 The designated safeguarding lead

-Jamie Benson (Head Teacher) takes the lead responsibility within Parkside Academy for safeguarding and child protection.
+Nick Stevens, Head of School and Sian Sherman & Kirsty Osborne, Joint Heads of School, take the lead responsibility within Parkside Academy for safeguarding and child protection.
 This is explicit in the Head Teacher job description.
 This responsibility is not delegated.

 - We have in addition deputy designated safeguarding leads (DDSLs) across our settings.
 These have all been trained to the same standard as the lead DSL.
 Their training is updated every 2 years in line with statutory guidance.